ToothlessBrush/maple/README.md

 # Guide to using the Engine

-this guide goes over the basic usage of initializing the engine, adding nodes, and defining custom nodes.
+this guide goes over the basics of initializing the engine, adding nodes, and defining custom nodes.

+you can find the code used in this tutorial [here](https://github.com/ToothlessBrush/Quaturn/tree/main/examples/tutorial).

 ## Initialization